subratsf/Store_Dashboard_7.1/README.md

 ## Help

 To make the application up and running you need to get the csv file and import the data using `Import` option of application.

+To See the data related to each store click on grid row.

+The grids has functionality of Search/Sort.

+For storing data , we are using localstorage (which is not a good option) but as this is a simple POC i am keeping it there.
+Ideally data should be load thorough APIS.